oceanprotocol-archive/OEPs/11/README.md

 ##### Grant Access Condition

-CONSUMER listens for `PaymentLocked` event filtered by `serviceAgreementId` to confirm the payment was made.
+PUBLISHER (via BRIZO) listens for `PaymentLocked` event filtered by `serviceAgreementId` to confirm the payment was made.

 ```
 "conditions": [{